anubhav8it/TeamForge/README.md

 - Team contribution planning
 - Development roadmap
 - Expected project outcomes
+- Phase 1 report and presentation

+### Phase 1 Contents

+**Report**

+Contains the final Phase 1 report, LaTeX source, supporting images, figures, and compiled PDF.

+**PPT**

+Contains the Phase 1 project presentation, source files, and required assets.

 ---

-## Phase 1 Contents
+## Phase 2 – Application Development

-### Report

-The `Phase-1/Report` folder contains the TeamForge project report, including the LaTeX source, final PDF, figures, images, and related report assets.

-### Presentation

-The `Phase-1/PPT` folder contains the Phase 1 project presentation and its related files.
+**Status: Upcoming**

+Phase 2 will contain the development work of the TeamForge application, including the implementation of the planned modules, data structures, matching logic, user interface, and related project work.

+The Phase 2 folder will be updated when development begins.

 ---

+## Phase 3 – Testing & Final Demonstration

+**Status: Upcoming**

+Phase 3 will contain the final testing, refinement, evaluation, documentation, and final demonstration materials.

+The Phase 3 folder will be updated when the phase begins.

+---

-## Technology Stack
+# Technology Stack

 - **Programming:** C++
 - **UI Framework:** Qt